 Pacemakers are used when the heart beats too slowly (bradycardia) or even stops for prolonged periods of time.
 This a very serious condition with high risk of death.
-An artificial pacemaker is indispensable to ensure that the heart doesn’t stop and that the heart rate is always kept high enough to allow a normal life.
+During veterinary cardiology procedures, an artificial pacemaker is indispensable to ensure that the heart doesn’t stop and that the heart rate is always kept high enough to allow a normal life.

 What causes the heart to beat too slowly (bradycardia)?